 ISDN PRI is a local exchange telecommunications access service that enables traditional phone lines to carry voice, data and video traffic.
 It’s ideal for businesses whose applications need data integrity, secured bandwidth and reliable speeds.
-As with traditional telephone services, PRI relies on copper cable to transmit voice signals.
+As with traditional telephone services, PRI historically used copper cable to transmit voice signals.
 However, ISDN PRI improves basic phone service by providing data, image and video services—in addition to voice—on a single circuit that has multiple channels.

 How does ISDN PRI work?

 ISDN PRI is a multi-line telecommunications circuit that connects a business site directly to a central office switch.
 Multiple channels are split over a single line to enable the transmission of digital voice, video and data signals in increments of 1.54 megabits per second (Mbps).
 In the US, Canada and Japan, digital signals are transmitted over a T1 line.
 In Europe and Australia, digital signals are transmitted over an E1 line.
 The signaling channel provides call data, such as the caller’s telephone number and name (caller ID).